For style leaders and design lovers.

 While less is more is not a term we use or encourage when it comes to festive flourishes, there is something to be said about a chic, minimalist approach.
 As this Christmas door idea proves, sometimes all you need is a beautifully colored door, a white wreath and a collection of snow-encrusted twigs and dried cotton stems.

-'Your front windows can sometimes get forgotten about when it comes to Christmas décor as we always focus on the front door and whilst we are not saying to forgo this, a front window can really create that inviting feeling, and be another easy surface to transform for Christmas.' says Sue Barnes Founder & Creative Director at Lavender Green Flowers.
+'Your front windows can sometimes be forgotten about when it comes to Christmas décor as we always focus on the front door and whilst we are not saying to forgo this, a front window can really create that inviting feeling, and be another easy surface to transform for Christmas.' says Sue Barnes founder and creative director at Lavender Green Flowers.

 How can you decorate the outside of your house for Christmas?